cjdbarlow/Part-One/erythrocytes.md

     * Liver
     * Bone marrow
 * Haemolysis
 ~10% of red cell breakdown occurs in ciruclation, where the Hb dimers are then bound to **haptoglobin** by haemopexin.
-This prevents glomerular filtration of haeme (and associated loss of iron).
+    * This is important to prevent glomerular filtration of haeme, and loss of iron

 ###Haemoglobin Metabolism
 **Haemoglobin** is broken down into: